sleepingmonk/drupal-monk/tests/vrt/readme.md

 `npm run <server>` will run tests on selected server.

-`npm run <local>:report` will quickly open the most recent test report for selected server.

 ## General workflow

 Create your feature branch and generate reference images.